 Alzheimer's disease is the most common cause of dementia in older adults.
 It is a progressive brain disorder that slowly destroys memory and thinking skills.
 It is not a normal part of aging.
-[1] Alzheimer's disease is the most common form of dementia.
+(Alzheimer's Disease and Related Dementias, 2020) Alzheimer's disease is the most common form of dementia.
 Dementia is not a specific disease.
 It's an overall term that describes a group of symptoms.
 Dementia is a general term for loss of memory and other mental abilities severe enough to interfere with daily life.
 It is caused by physical changes in the brain.

-There are various types of dementia; however, Alzheimer's Disease is the most common type of dementia, accounting for approximately 60 to 80 percent of all dementias [2].
-Vascular dementia - characterized by damage to the blood vessels in the brain - is the second most common cause[3].
+There are various types of dementia; however, Alzheimer's Disease is the most common type of dementia, accounting for approximately 60 to 80 percent of all dementia ("2020 Alzheimer's Disease Facts and Figures," 2020).
+Vascular dementia - characterized by damage to the blood vessels in the brain - is the second most common cause (2020, pg.6)